 No—you do not need to learn Latin to get into native plant gardening.
 Having a Latin plant name is helpful when you’re looking for a very specific plant—and you can find a Latin name via a quick Google search or in our Plant Library.
 Most of the time, the plant’s common name is all you need.

-Latin names ensure error-free plant identification (and give some respect in plant nerd communities).
+Latin names ensure error-free plant identification and give some respect in plant nerd communities.
 But it’s easy to understand the basic gist of how Latin names work.
+(Don’t worry about pronunciation—scroll on to find out why.)
 Here is a quick overview of common and Latin plant naming:

-Like most people in America, every native plant in America has a few different names.
-Plant names fall into two categories: common names or Latin names.
+Like most people in America, every native plant has a few different names.
+Plant names fall into two categories: common name or Latin name.

 Let’s dig into both these types of names and lend some confidence as to when (and why) you might need to find a plant’s Latin name.